eserdem/QuickDemoProject/README.md

 Once cyclic fetches start, Model provided by StatsFetcher can also be shown in its special Tab by calling `void InformationBinder::visualizeStats(QStandardItemModel& statsDataModel)`.
 After establishing the binding, data updates do happen automatically as StatsFetcher modifies the Model object continously.

-### Testing

-Due to its learning-oriented culture, this project yet unfortunately doesn't utilize any sort of test for acceptance.
-Due to relatively good seperation of function domains in this project, tests can be introduced easily and each and every class can be tested independently.

-As a small hint, Linux command stress can be used to emulate CPU loads to check if CPU Utilization function is working correctly.
-Command can be installed and used as shown below:

-    sudo apt-get install stress
-    stress --cpu 4 --timeout 10  // Emulate stress on 4 cores for 10 Seconds

 ### QML Templates & Visualization

 Except using main.qml for general layouting, there are 2 main dynamic usages of QML in this project